python-microscopy/python-microscopy/doc/DataModel.rst

 ============

 The second principle data type in PYME is tabular data.
 In it's loosest form this consists of columns which are accessible by name (behaving a little like a dictionary).
-The mode canonical form of tabular data is a class  derived from :class:`PYME.LMVis.inpFilt.inputFilter` [#inpFilt]_.
-In some parts of the code, however, you will find numpy record arrays, pandas DataFrames, or even dictionaries standing in as tabular data.
+The most canonical form of tabular data is a class derived from :class:`PYME.IO.tabular.TabularBase` [#inpFilt]_.
+In some parts of the code, however, you will find numpy record arrays, pandas data frames, or even dictionaries standing in as tabular data.

+The 4 key requirements for a tabular data are:

+* It should be indexable by column name like a dictionary
+* Each column should be returned as a one-dimensional numpy array [#pandasviolation]_
+* Each column should have the same length
+* It should implement a ``.keys()`` function which returns a list of the column names [#recarrayviolation]_

 .. rubric:: Footnotes